codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 Driver-specific ciphers
 -----------------------

-As noted above, MCrypt and OpenSSL support different sets of encryption ciphers.
-For portability reasons and because we haven't tested them properly, we do not advise you to use the ones that are driver-specific, but regardless, here's a list of most of them:
+As noted above, the encryption drivers support different sets of encryption ciphers.
+For portability reasons and because we haven't tested them properly, we do not advise you to use the ones that are driver-specific.
+For reference, here's a list of most of them:

 ============== ========= ============================== =========================================